 This way you can see if you need to realign your strategy or keep up the good work.

-The global dropshipping industry is expected to reach $557.9 billion by 2025
+The global dropshipping market is expected to reach $201 billion in 2024 and $1,253 billion by 2030

-In other words, this fact proves that you took the right decision to invest your time, money and effort into a dropshipping business.
+In other words, this fact proves that you made the right decision to invest your time, money and effort into a dropshipping business.
 This business model is clearly a very successful one and quite profitable.
 So give yourself a pat on the back.

 The average success rate of a dropshipping business is between 10% and 20%